25 June 2022

 thus guaranteeing that the value function is well-defined.

-Having multiple courses of action possible prompts us to ask which is the best one possible.
-When programming a robot to escape a labyrinth, you want it to take the least amount of time.
-When controlling a spaceship towards the moon, it is important to guarantee that it will use the least amount of fuel.
-When brawling at a bar, you want to knock out your foe with the least injuries possible.
-Must of all, the best policy is the one with the least cost taking all time into account; both the present and its future consequences.
+Having multiple possible courses of action prompts us to ask which one is the best.
+When programming a robot to escape a labyrinth, you want it to take the least amount of time; When controlling a spaceship towards the moon, it is important to guarantee that it will use the least amount of fuel; When brawling at a bar, you want to knock out your foe while sustaining the least injuries possible.
+Most of all, the best policy is the one with the least cost taking all time into account — both the present and its future consequences.
 For example, sometimes a policy that has a higher cost for the first state is overall better because it puts us into a more favorable state.
 Thus, our problem can be naturally formulated as searching for optimal policies:

 Starting at state s, find a policy \pi producing the least total cost over time.